 Encourage your employees to be personal in emails, rather than having a set template, and make it clear that it’s coming from a person.
 Don’t be afraid to reach out to customers and leave a voicemail, and make connections with your clients.

-Engaging with customers, developing personal relationships, and moving away from scripts and templates makes it easy and natural for clients to trust your business.
+Engaging with customers, developing personal relationships, and moving away from scripts and templates makes it easier for clients to naturally trust your business.

 Press 1 to speak to a representative.
 Press 2 for more options. *Presses 1 repeatedly*